zicher3d-org/domemaster-stereo-shader/vray/docs/readme.md

     vray_LatLongStereo.so

 **Step 2.**
-Copy the Maya Vray script files to the Vray scripts folder:
+Copy the  Vray script files to the Vray scripts folder:

 `/Applications/Autodesk/maya2015/vray/scripts`